Raptyyy/rapty_ac_vr_guide/README.md

 - **VRS rate** `High performance`, can set to Highest performance if you need every bit of performance but it will be more visible.
 - **VRS detailed area** `Balanced`, set it to `Wide` if you use a Quest 3 or Pico 4 as they will show foveated rendering more clearly.

-You can also test using the "VRS preset" presets.
+You can also test using the VRS presets if those work better for you.

-**Corners masking optimization** recommended to keep this one `enabled`, helps with performance but will create a black area around the VR image in the game window / VR mirror
+**Corners masking optimization** Recommended to keep this one `enabled`.
+Also known as [Hidden Area Mesh](https://forum.il2sturmovik.com/topic/81723-enable-the-use-of-ham-hidden-area-mesh-in-openvr/), it allows your GPU to not waste time rendering parts of the image that you wouldnt be able to see because of how the lenses work.

-**Custom VR HUD rendering** recommended to keep this `enabled` as it makes the HUD work better in VR
+**Custom VR HUD rendering** Recommended to keep this `enabled` as it makes the HUD work better in VR

 ## 9. OpenComposite and OpenXR Toolkit
 ### OpenComposite